 Plus, renting out homes is becoming more popular every year, so you will definitely find what you’re looking for here.
 If you enjoy hotels, check out our list of the top Rochester hotels to stay at.
 Be sure to make a stop and check out one of these top things to do in Rochester.

 Quarry Park and Nature Preserve

 Just one hour from Minneapolis is the Quarry Park and Nature Reserve in Waite Park of Stearns County, Minnesota.
 The park, which covers 683 acres, includes all of the beautiful natural features and wooded areas.
 As a result, it’s ideal for people that enjoy being outside.

 Open prairie and wetlands are some of the plants you’ll see in the region.
 They also have artificial features, such as high mountains surrounding rock debris.
 You’ll enjoy seeing white-tailed deer and various birds in their natural habitat and be delighted to see these animals in their purest form.

 For individuals who value solitude and quiet, this is a fun day trip from Minneapolis.
 Plus, you can’t beat the fresh air!
 Like hiking?
 Here are some of the awesome hiking options near Minneapolis.

 Long Day Trips from Minneapolis (2-Days or Potential Weekend Trips)

 You can be assured to get some of your beloved animals’ exhibits and collections here.
 Besides that, the center has a rich understanding of natural history.

 If you have a place for art in your heart, Bemidji should also take place in your heart.
-All the art lovers gather here to take breathtaking looks of sculptures produced by artists from all over the world, for the last two decades.
+All the art lovers gather here to take breathtaking looks at sculptures produced by artists from all over the world, for the last two decades.

 See Related: Best Things to Do in Nisswa, Minnesota